Researchers recommend different plans and programs to the level of exercise for those with diabetes and cardiovascular risk.

 Kemps and colleagues outline some recommendations for exercise plans for those with diabetes in their recent paper published in The European Journal of Preventative Cardiology.
 Specifically, they looked at those with type 2 diabetes and cardiovascular disease.

-1. Measure cardiorespiratory fitness instead of fat loss
+1. Measure fitness not fat loss

 The authors stated that fat loss may not be the best end goal for those engaged in exercise and with a diabetes diagnosis.
 Participants may lose motivation if they do not lose the weight in a perceived period of time.
 It may be best to set specific goals related to levels of certain cellular processes.
 This may be a better indicator of how the level of exercise and diabetes prognosis interact.
 It was suggested that cardiorespiratory fitness could be measured instead.
 There is evidence that better levels of certain factors, like high-density lipoprotein cholesterol (HDL-C), can occur with improvements in cardiovascular fitness.
 Interval exercise may be especially beneficial to diabetics who are obese.

-2. Consider glycaemic control
+2. Consider blood sugar control

-Glycaemic control is limited in certain tissues – like liver tissue – in those diagnosed with type 2 diabetes.
+Blood sugar (glycaemic) control is limited in certain tissues – like liver tissue – in those diagnosed with type 2 diabetes.
 Studies have shown some improvement in glycaemic control when a physical activity regimen is involved.
 Therefore, glycaemic control is recommended to be also one of the main factors to be included in the assessment of possible participant exercise programs.
 There may also be benefits in lifestyle changes.

 3. Improve vascular function